Where your recycling goes

 Cardboard and cartons

-Cardboard and cartons are taken to DS Smith and recycled into new cardboard packaging in 14 days.
+Cardboard and cartons are taken to either DS Smith in Kent or Edwards Waste Paper in Essex and recycled into new cardboard packaging in 14 days.

 Recycling cardboard reduces the need to cut down trees.
 It also cuts most of the chemicals used in the treatment process and saves energy as it takes far less effort to recycle than it does to make cardboard from scratch.

-Mixed glass bottles and jars are exported from Cardiff to Maltha Glass in mainland Europe where crushed glass can be recycled into new glass products.
+Mixed glass bottles and jars are exported from Cardiff to Portugal where crushed glass can be recycled into new glass products.